mixed-farming/CSE-lab-solutions/README.md

 These programs are executed using Keil microVision4, NXP, LPC1768 in ARM Assembly Language and Embedded 'C'.

 ### _Database Systems Lab (DBS) :_
-These SQL Programs were executed on Oracle Database Software : [Oracle 11g Express Edition](https://goo.gl/JnzsbF)
+These SQL Programs were executed on Oracle Database <br>
+Software : [Oracle 11g Express Edition](https://goo.gl/JnzsbF)

 <!--